 The annual stocking quota of 15,000 BCT fingerlings has successfully maintained a sufficient population of adult fish for the Manning Meadow brood operation.
 Current potential egg production is outpacing regional stocking needs by a large factor and the population level supported by the current quota of 15,000 fish produces more spawners than needed.
-The liberalization of the harvest limit has not yielded any significant effect on the BCT population or the availability of sufficient spawners during egg takes.
-In fact, netting results in 2020 and 2021 indicate that the population could potentially sustain more harvest.
-However, these high catch rates are likely bolstered by high survival of the 2017 and 2018 cohorts.
-BCT abundance has remained relatively high since 2015, with occasional, single-year decreases below the long-term mean (Fig. 3).
-This pattern appears to be dictated by survival of individual cohorts and, although five of the last seven years have experienced a high survival of BCT, further changes to the stocking quota or harvest limit are not recommended at this time.
-Satisfying angling interests at
+The harvest limit has not yielded any significant effect on the BCT population or the availability of sufficient spawners during egg takes.
+In fact, netting survey and angler survey results indicate that the population could potentially sustain more harvest.
+BCT abundance has remained relatively high since 2014, with occasional, single-year decreases below the long-term mean (Figure 4).
+This pattern appears to be dictated by survival of individual cohorts and, six of the last eight years have experienced a high survival of BCT.
+Further changes to the stock purpose quota or harvest limit may be considered within the next few years.
+Changing the harvest limit to three or four, might specifically anglers and help reduce overpopulation.
+Satisfying angling interests at Manning Meadow

-Manning Meadow Reservoir through both improved fish quality and harvest opportunity are essential to building public support for native cutthroat trout conservation, so such interests should be carefully considered in tandem with the brood operation in the management of the Manning Meadow Reservoir fishery.
-Conducting a creel survey would provide additional data for evaluating angler use, harvest, and satisfaction.
+Reservoir through both improved fish quality and harvest opportunity are essential to building public support for native cutthroat trout conservation, so such interests should be carefully considered in tandem with the brood operation in the management of the Manning Meadow Reservoir fishery.

 Pathogen testing in 2020 detected Myxobolus cerebralis, the parasite that causes whirling disease, for the first time in BCT collected at Manning Meadow Reservoir.
 The spawning protocol already in use for years at Manning Meadow employs precautions to minimize the threat of pathogen movement and will continue to be followed carefully into the future.
-Because BCT brood are replaced through annual stocking in Manning Meadow Reservoir, the presence of whirling disease should not effect the abundance or availability of spawning BCT for the egg take operation.
+Because BCT brood are replaced through annual stocking in Manning Meadow Reservoir, the presence of whirling disease should not affect the abundance or availability of spawning BCT for the egg take operation.
 The conservation population located downstream in Manning Creek may be impacted, however, as the pathogen can reduce survival and recruitment of BCT young-of-the-year.